 I love coming up with prize ideas that match my shower theme and these ideas are perfect for my spring inspired baby shower.
 I also thought it would be fun to pick up some things that I personally would have loved to have as a new mom:

 Still need more baby shower game ideas?
-These 20 baby shower games are hilarious!
-And I’ve got more great ideas on my Baby Shower board on Pinterest!
+These 20 baby shower games are hilarious or if you want something more low-key, this nursery rhyme emoji game might be perfect!